 We will be correcting the two issues found in our audit, and will continue to perform complete audits annually.
 You can view our Accessibility Statement with WCAG Reports on our Legal Term page.

-Making Learning Accessible to All
+Making Learning Accessible to All – the Point of WCAG Compliance

-We want learning to be available for all, not only on our uQualio LMS platform, but on our own website.
+Learning should be available for all, not only on our uQualio LMS platform, but on our own website.

 These are terrific lessons for us in improving our website.
 But also to remind our uQualio user community of learning accessibility.
 When creating your video courses and training, remember to consider all of your users.